XII. Procurement of Goods and Services

 1e.
 Simplified Acquisition Procedures (2 CFR, Section 200.320): Describe the process for procuring goods, and/or services when the total dollar amount is less than your agency’s relevant simplified acquisition purchase threshold per procurement transaction.

 1f.
-Formal Purchase Procedures (2 CFR, Section 200.320) Describe the process for procuring goods and/or services when the dollar amount is more than your agency’s relevant small purchase threshold per procurement transaction.
+Formal Purchase Procedures (sealed and proposals) (2 CFR, Section 200.320) Describe the process for procuring goods and/or services when the dollar amount is more than your agency’s relevant small purchase threshold per procurement transaction.

 1g.
 Duplication of Goods/Services (2 CFR, Section 200.318): Describe the process used to ensure that there is no acquisition of unnecessary or duplicate goods or services.